JOHNYXUU/crawl-SourceForge/README.md

 ###      5 make sure the Internet in your country is good

-         'good' means for browsering Sourceforge
+         'good' means for browsing Sourceforge
           or you'll need a server in other country

 ## Information you can crawl (for now):